 AC/DC - Back In Black

-Like Pink Floyd, just how did AC/DC follow up Highway To Hell and, in particular, how did they even carry on after the tragic death of singer Bon Scott?
-With the blessing of his family, they recruited Geordie frontman Brian Johnson and promptly made the best album of their career: a masterpiece in riffing, pure rock energy and tight songwriting and production.
-The ominous, slow and heavy Hells Bells set the tone for the record and, with barely any gaps between songs, it's nothing less than 42 minutes of unrelenting battering-ram rock and roll.
+Just how could AC/DC follow up Highway To Hell and, in particular, how could they even carry on after the tragic death of singer Bon Scott?
+With the blessing of Scott’s family, they recruited Geordie frontman Brian Johnson and promptly made the best album of their career: a masterpiece in riffing, pure rock energy and tight songwriting and production.
+The ominous, slow and heavy Hells Bells set the tone for the record and, with barely any gaps between songs, it’s nothing less than 42 minutes of unrelenting battering-ram rock and roll.

 Key track: Shoot To Thrill